 They say patience is a virtue, and I agree.
 Waiting to purchase things that I coveted has been a financial blessing in my life.
-Delayed gratification has kept me out of debt and allowed me to amass a respectable net worth – while still enjoying my life in the process.
+Delayed gratification has kept me out of debt and allowed me to amass a respectable net worth by saving more money – while still enjoying my life in the process.
 Let me give one example out of many.
 I will use cars, but you can substitute electronics, clothes, frequent nights on the town, etc.

 I enlisted in the USAF at age 19.
 Most people I came in with were roughly my age.
 For most, including myself, this was their first “real” job with a full-time paycheck.
 I witnessed a lot of friends go out and buy new cars, stereo systems, rims, TVs, video game systems, DVDs, CDs, etc. Many people blew through their paycheck within the week and had to wait until their next paycheck to afford a $6 haircut.
 I couldn’t, and didn’t, want to live like that.

 Fast forward to my first duty station – RAF Lakenheath, England.
 I bought a $700 Rover Metro.
 It was a tiny car with a 1.1 liter engine and was about the size of a Mini Cooper.
 I affectionately named it “the Little Red Demon.”
 It got 40 mpg, and was incredibly fun to drive.
 When I left, I sold it for $600.